 Drupal is a rather specialised CMS.
 While it is more user-friendly now than it was a few years ago, it is still quite daunting to get started with, but if you want to run a very large site, it is a great choice.
 The main selling points for Drupal are that it is sophisticated, powerful and ultimately flexible and it allows you to customise freely if you have enough coding knowledge.

 Drupal has built-in support for running multilingual sites, and it also has support for managing users with detailed role-based access controls.
-Like WordPress, you can have users with different rights, such as Administrator, Moderator and Administrator, but the restrictions that you can place on each user are more flexible.
+Like WordPress, you can have users with different rights, such as Administrator, Moderator and Editor, but the restrictions that you can place on each user are more flexible.
 With Drupal, you can control users a lot more, and specify what parts of the site they can see, comment on, edit, or control.
 Drupal also has a much more sophisticated taxonomy system, so if you are creating very large and complex sites it is a good choice.
 The emphasis here is on very large.

 Why Choose WordPress?